top of page

 Coq au Vin... but Make It a Potjie

-This Coq au Vin Potjie is a rustic, rich take on the French classic – chicken slow-cooked in red wine with bacon, mushrooms, and baby potatoes.
-Traditionally made on the stove, we’re giving it the full outdoor treatment, with a method that’s pure South African hospitality: slow, social, and worth the wait.
+This Coq au Vin Potjie is a rustic, rich take on the French classic—chicken slow-cooked in red wine with bacon, mushrooms, and baby potatoes.
+Traditionally made on the stove, we're giving it the full outdoor treatment.
+This method embodies South African hospitality: slow, social, and worth the wait.

 Ingredients